akashw-22/Telegram-ChatBot/README.md

 1. made with telegram api
 1. uses python-telegram-bot api
 1. deployed on heroku
-1. if running in your machine:
+1. if running on your machine:
     * replace token with appropriate api key
     * try polling instead of webhooks